harris-ahmad/harris-ahmad.github.io/index.md

 <img class="profile-picture" src="profile.jpeg">

-I am a rising Computer Science senior at the [Lahore University of Management Sciences (LUMS)](https://www.lums.edu.pk/), Pakistan.
+I am a rising Computer Science senior at the <a href="https://www.lums.edu.pk/" target="_blank">Lahore University of Management Sciences (LUMS)</a>, Pakistan.
 Broadly, I am interested in diving deeper into networked and distributed systems, but I’m willing to entertain any compelling projects.
 Currently, my research primarily centers on the following theme: rethinking the internet design and architecture to account for better affordability, inclusion, and user experience.
-I'm currently working under the supervision of [Dr. Zafar Ayyub Qazi](https://web.lums.edu.pk/~zafar) and [Dr. Ihsan Ayyub Qazi](https://www.ihsanqazi.com).
+I'm currently working under the supervision of <a href="https://web.lums.edu.pk/~zafar" target="_blank">Dr. Zafar Ayyub Qazi</a>
+ and <a href="https://www.ihsanqazi.com" target="_blank">Dr. Ihsan Ayyub Qazi</a>.

 Over my junior year, I've worked on a Measurement Analysis study quantifying the buffer losses incurred due to in-stream YouTube advertisements.
 We've quantified how users in developing and developed countries bear the incurred financial burden due to these ads.
 I have experience in submitting to leading conferences like the ACM Web Conference (formerly, WWW) 2023 and the ACM CoNEXT 2023.
 To read about this work, head to my research statement [here](research-statement.pdf "download")